Community Pediatric Asthma Service

 A cold or cough that won't go away

-A cough (especially in the middle of the night) or several weeks after you have a cold, or the cold that "just won't go away" may be asthma symptoms.
+A cough (especially in the middle of the night) or several weeks after you have a cold, or the cold that "just won't go away" may be a sign of asthma.

 Show symptoms after exercise